Ruach/ruach.github.io/_posts/2021-06-04-O3-CPU-commit.markdown

  400 }
 ```

-When cache miss happens, the first thing to do is searching the MSHR entry.
+When cache miss happens, the first thing to do is
+searching the MSHR entry.
-The findMatch function of the mshrQueue containing all the previous MSHR entries
+The findMatch function of the mshrQueue containing
+all the previous MSHR entries
-will be invoked to search if there is MSHR entry associated with the current request.
+will be invoked to search
+if there is MSHR entry associated with the current request.

-After the serching MSHR queue, it can or cannot find the matching entry.
+Whether it has matching MSHR entry or not,
-Regardless of the result,
+it invokes the handleTimingReqMiss of the BaseCache
-it invokes the handleTimingReqMiss of the BaseCache to further handles the cache miss.
+to further handles the cache miss.
+Briefly speaking,
-Briefly speaking, this function handles cache miss differently based on
+this function handles cache miss
-whether the MSHR entry exists or not.
+based on whether the MSHR entry exists or not.
-Although some additional operations are done if the missed request is prefetch or uncacheable,
-but I will not deal with them currently.

-# BaseCache::handleTimingReqMiss process the cache miss with MSHR
 Because this function is quite long, I will split it in two parts:
 when MSHR exists and when MSHR doesn't existing.